 How can I watch the Thorns?

 This match was on CBSSN.
-Thorns games also air on CBS, ESPN, ION, Prime Video, and NWSL+.
-The next match vs Kansas City on March 28 is on CBS.
+Thorns games air across CBS, ESPN, ION, Prime Video, and NWSL+.
+Per-match broadcast info lives on the [schedule page](/thorns/schedule/).

 How many goals has Pietra Tordin scored in 2026?